 - Look on the under side of the leaf for tiny (TINY) yellow dots.
 These are eggs.
 Wipe them off and you’ll get rid of cabbage worms before they can do any damage.

-- Also look on the under side of the leaves for tiny (TINY) green caterpillars.
+- Also look on the under side of the leaves and in leaf veins for tiny (TINY) green caterpillars.
 Wipe them off.
 (The one in the photo above is almost full sized.)

-- Instead of removing the chewed, ugly old leaves from the plants, I’m leaving them intact as bait for the moths.
+- Instead of removing the chewed, ugly old leaves from the plants, try leaving them intact as bait for the cabbage moths.
 I’d rather have the caterpillars chewing on those than the young leaves.

 - Give plants a good dusting of diatomaceous earth.
 The soft-bodied caterpillars won’t stand a chance.